-The Merchant Shipping (Means of Access) Regulations are strictly enforced.
-Failure to comply with these regulations may result in delays to cargo operations until an approved safe means of access has been supplied.
+Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997 & MGN533 Means of Access are strictly enforced.
+Failure to provide safe means of access will not be tolerated and may result in delays to cargo operations until an approved safe means of access has been supplied.